 Below we have listed some of the most common signs of heroin use to keep an eye out for:

-The human brain is a complex machine, containing receptors that react to chemicals we introduce into our bodies, usually in the form of food and drink.
+A human brain is a complex machine, containing receptors that react to chemicals we introduce into our bodies, usually in the form of food and drink.
 These are natural, helping our bodies function properly.

 When people inject, snort or smoke heroin, the drug enters the bloodstream and quickly makes its way to the brain where it attaches itself to opioid receptors.